andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 export default function ArticleComponent() {
   const { markdown } = useLoaderData();
-  // ...
+  // TODO transform markdown to HTML (almost there!)
 }
 ```

 Awesome!
-We are able to fetch Markdown files from a remote origin and load them into our route components!
-So how do we transform the Markdown string into HTML?
+We are able to fetch Markdown files from a remote origin and load them into our React components! 🎉 So how do we transform the Markdown string into HTML?

 `twitterEmbed: https://twitter.com/tannerlinsley/status/1527752952768696320`